 Most people prefer the traditional method of building an 8 ft high ridge frame for supporting runner bean plants.
-This involves placing stick or bamboo canes in vertical rows a few foot apart.
-The tops are then tied together and fasten with horizontal supports.
+This involves placing sticks or bamboo canes in vertical rows a few feet apart.
+The tops are then tied together and fastened with horizontal supports.
 I use this method myself, but there is no harm in being creative.

 Planting runner bean plants out

 Now that the growing site is ready, ensure that the soil is nice and loose using a garden trowel.
 Before planting, I like to gently loosen the roots by ‘tickling’ them.
 This will encourage your runner beans to leave the confines of the pot-shaped compost ball and branch out into the surrounding soil.
 Plant your runner beans, one every foot or so along the line of your supports.
 Water well until fully established.

 Aftercare & cropping